LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 ## Layout Overview

 The template now uses a three-column layout, mirroring the Events List Page.
-A random ad image occupies a narrow **right** column and stays visible while scrolling.
-A `<div class="tta-events-ad tta-stick-on-scroll">` inside the aside handles the sticky behaviour. `sticky-scroll.js` simply adjusts the `top` offset for elements with this class so the ad never overlaps the admin bar or site header.
-The wrapper column stretches to match the main content height so the sticky ad behaves properly.
-The event details sidebar now appears on the left with the main content in the center.
+A random ad image occupies a narrow **right** column beside the main event content.
+The event details sidebar appears on the left with the main content in the center.

 ## Current User Context Helper